Title: Light Curves of Lucy Targets: Leucus and Polymele

 A new asteroid mission has begun preparation as well, targeting multiple asteroids in the further-out Trojan group near Jupiter.
 The Lucy Discovery mission plans to visit multiple Trojans (actually, the largest number of independently orbiting objects ever visited by a single probe), including Leucus and Polymele, whose flybys are scheduled for September 2027 and April 2028 respectively.
 Until that date, though, astronomers are busy preparing for the mission and trying to gather all the data on these objects that we can from Earth.
 The authors specifically investigate Leucus and Polymele, using their light curves to tease out information about their color, composition, orbit, and reflectivity.

 A light curve traces the variation in the light we receive from an object over time, and for asteroids, we’re mostly seeing light reflected from the Sun.
 One of the key parameters, then, is how reflective the asteroid’s surface is – its albedo.
-Tracing the variations in intensity and finding periodic patterns can also determine the rotation period of an asteroid; imperfections in the surface and any non-spherical shape can lead to bumps and wiggles in the light curve, and by tracking how long it takes to see the same imperfection again, we find how long the asteroid takes to rotate around its own axis.
+Tracing the variations in intensity and finding periodic patterns can also determine the rotation period of an asteroid; imperfections in the surface lead to bumps and wiggles in the light curve, and by tracking how long it takes to see the same imperfection again, we find how long the asteroid takes to rotate around its own axis.
 By collecting light in different wavelengths, astronomers can also derive colors, comparisons of how much light we get at one wavelength versus another.

-For Leucus and Polymele, this research group used telescopes in the Las Cumbres Global Telescope Network (LCOGT), specifically two telescopes at Cerro Tololo in Chile and one at MacDonald Observatory in the United States.
+For Leucus and Polymele, this research group used telescopes in the Las Cumbres Global Telescope Network (LCOGT), specifically two telescopes at Cerro Tololo in Chile and one at McDonald Observatory in the United States.
 These images were taken in the red part of the spectrum of visible light, since asteroids tend to be brighter at longer wavelengths.
-After taking multiple data images over time, the results of the brightness of the asteroid vs. time are plotted into a light curve, as shown in Figure 2.
+After taking multiple data images over time, the results of the brightness of the asteroid vs. time are plotted into a light curve, as shown in Figure 1.

 Although these may seem like small steps at first, determining characteristics of one or two rocks in the vast solar system, they are actually stepping stones (literally!) to understanding the population of asteroids that surrounds us.
 Asteroids may be what brought life to Earth, and they are intact remnants of the story of planet formation.
 The key to a successful space mission is minimizing risk, and a large component of that is knowing what you’re getting into when you’re millions of miles away in space; studying these asteroids will prevent the spacecraft from encountering physical hazards (like collisions), and will inform what data we need to take in-situ to better understand them.
 By studying the future targets of the Lucy mission now, the lander, and the humans running the mission, will be prepared for its eventual encounter with them.